cool-RR/combi/README.rst

   * You may specify a custom type for the generated permutations, so you could implement your own functionality on them.

-- :class:`CombSpace` lets you explore a space of combinations as if it was a Python sequence.
+- `CombSpace`_ lets you explore a space of combinations as if it was a Python sequence.

-- :class:`MapSpace` is like Python's built-in :func:`map`, except it's a sequence that allows index access.
+- `MapSpace`_ is like Python's built-in :func:`map`, except it's a sequence that allows index access.

-- :class:`ProductSpace` is like Python's :func:`itertools.product`, except
+- `ProductSpace`_ is like Python's :func:`itertools.product`, except
   it's a sequence that allows index access.

-- :class:`ChainSpace` is like Python's :func:`itertools.chain`, except
+- `ChainSpace`_ is like Python's :func:`itertools.chain`, except
   it's a sequence that allows index access.

-- :class:`SelectionSpace` is a space of all selections from a sequence, of all possible lengths.
+- `SelectionSpace`_ is a space of all selections from a sequence, of all possible lengths.

-- The :class:`Bag` class is a multiset like Python's :class:`collections.Counter`, except it offers far more functionality, like more arithmetic operations between bags, comparison between bags, and more.
-  (It can do that because unlike Python's :class:`collections.Counter`, it only allows natural numbers as keys.)
+- The `Bag`_ class is a multiset like Python's `collections.Counter`_, except it offers far more functionality, like more arithmetic operations between bags, comparison between bags, and more.
+(It can do that because unlike Python's `collections.Counter`_, it only allows natural numbers as keys.)

-- Classes :class:`FrozenBag`, :class:`OrderedBag` and
+- Classes `FrozenBag`_, `OrderedBag`_ and `FrozenOrderedBag`_ are provided,
-  :class:`FrozenOrderedBag` are provided, which are variations on :class:`Bag`.
+which are variations on `Bag`_.

 Requirements